-- Exposure to companies active in the fossil fuel sector (no. 4); - Violations of UN Global Compact principles and OECD Guidelines for multinational enterprises (no. 10); and - Exposure to controversial weapons (anti-personnel mines, cluster munitions, chemical weapons, and biological weapons) (no. 14).
+- Greenhouse gas (GHG) emissions (no. 1); - Carbon footprint (no. 2); - GHG intensity of investee companies (no. 3); - Exposure to companies active in the fossil fuel sector (no. 4); - Violations of UN Global Compact principles and OECD Guidelines for multinational enterprises (no. 10): and - Exposure to controversial weapons (anti-personnel mines, cluster munitions, chemical weapons and biological weapons) (no. 14).

-For sustainable investments, the principal adverse impacts were also considered in the DNSH assessment as described above in the section "How were the indicators for adverse impacts on sustainability factors taken into account?".
+For sustainable investments, the principal adverse impacts were also considered in the DNSH assessment as described in section "How have the indicators for adverse impacts on sustainability factors been taken into account?".